ashwanthaj/Android-TouchDB-Cordova/README.md

 7. From within your CouchApp project directory, run the following command to install your couchapp on the device.

     couchapp push . http://localhost:8990/couchabb

-8. Refresh the list of CouchApps and navigate to your applicaiton

 ### Distribution

-1. Copy the database off the device and into this Android application's assets directory:
+1. Copy the database off the device and into this Android application's assets directory.
+To keep the filesystem clean, first create a directory named your_couchapp in your project assets dir.
+In the console, cd to that directory.
+Run the following commmand:

+	adb pull /data/data/com.couchbase.callback/files/your_couchapp

+This should have put and attachments directory in that directory.
+Now cd up one directory (to your assets dir) and run the following command:

-	adb pull /data/data/org.rti.rcd.ict.touchdb.testapp/files
+	adb pull /data/data/com.couchbase.callback/files/your_couchapp.touchdb

 2. Zip the directory, named your_couchapp, which has your touchdb attachments to create your_couchapp.zip.
-    The pull may have copied some un-necessary files you may wish to delete.
+Delete the your_couchapp directory.

 3. Edit res/raw/coconut.properties and change coconut-sample to the name of your couchapp and adjust the couchAppInstanceUrl.
 Note that you can also change the port in this file.